 According to the legislation, elected members must in aggregate reflect the savings bank’s customer structure and other stakeholder groups and its role in society.
-At savings banks that have issued transferable ECCs, at least one-fifth and not more than two-fifths of the members of the Supervisory Board must be elected by the ECC holders.
-The Supervisory Board approves the Group’s accounts, authorises the Board of Directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the Bank’s Board of Directors, Control Committee and Election Committee.
+At savings banks that have issued transferable ECs, at least one-fifth and not more than two-fifths of the members of the Supervisory Board must be elected by the EC holders.
+The Supervisory Board approves the Group’s accounts, authorises the Board of Directors to raise subordinated capital and to undertake any increase of capital, and appoints the members of the Bank’s Board of Directors, control committee and election committee.
 The Supervisory Board also fixes the remuneration for the above bodies.
-The members of the Board of Directors, the Group CEO, the Control Committee and the Auditor are summoned to meetings of the Bank’s Supervisory Board.
+The members of the Board of Directors, the Group CEO, the control committee and the auditor are summoned to meetings of the Bank’s Supervisory Board.
 They may participate in the proceedings but are not entitled to vote.
-The Supervisory Board Chair presides over the meeting, or in the latter’s absence, the Deputy Chair.
+The Supervisory Board chair presides over the meeting or, in the latter’s absence, the deputy chair.

-A list of Supervisory Board members can be found at smn.no/ir.
+A list of Supervisory Board members can be found at smn.no.

-The Control Committee’s mission is to oversee that the Bank conducts its business in an appropriate and satisfactory manner in accordance with laws and regulations, articles of association, guidelines established by the Supervisory Board and orders and recommendations issued by Finanstilsynet.
+The control committee’s mission is to oversee that the Bank conducts its business in an appropriate and satisfactory manner in accordance with laws and regulations, articles of association and orders and recommendations issued by Finanstilsynet.
 Its remit covers the entire business, including subsidiaries.
-The Control Committee is an elected committee in its own right in the subsidiary SpareBank 1 SMN Finans.
+The control committee is an elected committee in its own right in the subsidiary SpareBank 1 Finans Midt-Norge.

 In order to discharge its tasks the committee:

-Each year a record of the Control Committee’s meetings is sent to the Bank’s Board of Directors, the Supervisory Board Chair, the Internal Auditor and the Risk Manager.
-The Control Committee’s minutes are also presented at the meetings of the Supervisory Board.
+A record of the control committee’s meetings is sent to the Bank’s Board of Directors, the Supervisory Board chair, the internal auditor and the risk manager.
+The control committee’s minutes are also presented at the meetings of the Supervisory Board.

-The Control Committee normally meets 11 times each year.
+The control committee normally meets eight times each year.
 The Group CEO attends these meetings.
-The committee also meets the Chair of the Board of Directors and the Chair of the Supervisory Board on an annual basis.
-The Control Committee is appointed by the Supervisory Board and has three members who are elected for a two-year term.
+The committee also meets the chair of the Board of Directors, the chair of the Audit and Risk committees and the chair of the Supervisory Board on an annual basis.
+The control committee is appointed by the Supervisory Board and has three members and two alternates who are elected for a two-year term.

 (point 7 of the Code of Practice)

-The Supervisory Board appoints an Election Committee from among the members of the Supervisory Board.
-The Election Committee comprises four members and four alternates.
-The committee comprises one representative from, respectively, each of the following: the ECC holders, the depositors, public appointees and the employees in addition to one alternate from each group.
-The ECC holders’ representative on the Election Committee must be a member of the Election Committee for ECC holders’ election of Supervisory Board members.
+The Supervisory Board appoints an election committee from among the members of the Supervisory Board.
+The election committee comprises four members and four alternates.
+The committee comprises one representative from each of the following: the EC holders, the depositors, public appointees and the employees in addition to one alternate from each group.
+The EC holders’ representative on the election committee must be a member of the election committee for EC holders’ election of Supervisory Board members.

-The ECC holders appoint an Election Committee at an ECC holders’ meeting.
-The Election Committee has three members and two alternates.
-At least one of the members and one of the alternates must be members of the Supervisory Board.
-The Election Committee prepares the ECC holders’ election of Supervisory Board members and alternates and the election of members and alternates to the Election Committee for ECC holders’ election of Supervisory Board members.
+The EC holders appoint an election committee at an EC holders’ meeting.
+The election committee has three members and two alternates.
+At least one of the members and one of the alternates must be members of the supervisory board.
+The election committee prepares the EC holders’ election of supervisory board members and alternates and the election of members and alternates to the election committee for EC holders’ election of supervisory board members.

-According to the Savings banks Act this election is organised by an election board with representatives appointed by the Board of Directors.
-The Election Board comprises at least three members and both the management and the employees are represented.
+According to the Savings Banks Act this election shall be organised by an election board with representatives appointed by the Board of Directors.
+The election board comprises at least three members and both the management and the employees shall be represented.

-Deviations from point 7 of the Code of Practice: All members of the Election Committee for the Supervisory Board are appointed from among the Groups represented on the Supervisory Board, in accordance with regulations on Election Committees at savings banks.
+Deviations from point 7 of the Code of Practice: All members of the election committee for the Supervisory Board are appointed from among the Groups represented on the Supervisory Board, in accordance with Regulations on election committees at savings banks.
 Thus far consideration has not been given to enlarging the committee with a member who is not a member of the Supervisory Board.
-As of 31 December 2011 the supervisory board has not established further guidelines for the Election Committee beyond what is set forth in law, regulations and articles of association.
+As of 31 December 2014 the supervisory board has not established further guidelines for the election committee beyond what is set forth in law, regulations and articles of association.

 (point 8 of the Code of Practice)

-See point 6 for information about the general meeting/Supervisory Board.
-The Board of Directors has eight regularly attending members of whom seven are appointed by the Supervisory Board and one by the employees.
-Four Board members are women of whom three are elected by the Supervisory Board and one is an employee representative.
-Meetings of the Board of Directors are also attended by a regularly attending alternate in addition to a regularly attending alternate for the employees.
+See point 6 for information about the general meeting/supervisory board.
+The Board of Directors has eight regularly attending members of whom seven are appointed by the supervisory board and one by the employees.
+Four board members are women of whom three are elected by the supervisory board and one is an employee representative.
+Meetings of the Board of Directors are also attended by one regularly attending alternate for the employees.
 Members of the Board of Directors are appointed for two years at a time and can hold office for a maximum of 20 years, but not more than 12 years continuously in the same position.
 The Group CEO is not a member of the Board of Directors.
 None of the members of the Board of Directors appointed by the Supervisory Board are in any employment relationship or independent contractor relationship with the Group beyond their posts as elected officers.
-The Board members’ independence is assessed and is shown under the presentation of the members of the Board.
+The Board members’ independence has been assessed by the election committee and the board members are deemed to be independent, with the exception of the Board members elected by the employees.
 The chair and deputy chair are elected by the Supervisory Board at separate elections for one year at a time.

 The Board of Directors is composed based on criteria of competence, capacity and diversity and in accordance with the Bank’s articles of association.
-The individual director’s background is described in the annual report and at smn.no/ir.
-The Election Committee has drawn up specification requirements for the composition of the Board of Directors.
+The individual director’s background is described in the annual report and at smn.no.
+The election committee has drawn up specification requirements for the composition of the Board of Directors.
 The Board meets at least 11 times each year, and the members’ attendance at meetings of the Board of Directors is described in the annual report.
-The directors are encouraged to own the Bank’s equity capital certificates, and their respective holdings of ECCs in SpareBank 1 SMN are shown under the presentation of the Board of Directors in the annual report and at smn.no/ir.
+The directors are encouraged to own the Bank’s equity certificates, and their respective holdings of ECs in SpareBank 1 SMN are shown under the presentation of the Board of Directors in the annual report and on the Bank’s website.